TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-12-drop-all-service-tags-in-your-nette-and-symfony-applications.md

     Today I will show you, how to do it gradually without breaking the application.
 '''
 lang: en

+updated: true
+updated_since: "May 2017"
+updated_message: '''
+    Updated with <strong>new Symfony 3.3 features <a href="http://symfony.com/blog/new-in-symfony-3-3-simpler-service-configuration">class based service naming, <code>_instanceof</code> configuration</a>
+    and <a href="http://symfony.com/blog/new-in-symfony-3-3-service-autoconfiguration">autoconfiguration</a></strong> (plus PHP 7).
+    <br><br>
+    It does pretty much the same, so package ServiceDefinitionDecorator for Symfony was deprecated.
+    <br><br>
+    It is still available <a href="https://github.com/DeprecatedPackages/ServiceDefinitionDecorator">here for inspiration</a> though.
+'''
 ---

 This post is follow up to *[How to Avoid Inject Thanks to Decorator feature in Nette](/blog/2016/12/24/how-to-avoid-inject-thanks-to-decorator-feature-in-nette/)*.
 Go read it if you missed it.